Skip to main content

 Synthetic Materials

-Man-made synthetic materials, such as plastics and resins, are typically lightweight, inexpensive, and able to take on a variety of unique shapes.
+Man-made synthetic materials, such as plastics and resins, are typically lightweight, inexpensive, and able to take on a variety of unique shapes and colors.
 On top of this, synthetics are virtually impervious to water damage, and they are naturally fade-resistant because their color isn’t applied externally, it’s part of the composition of the material itself.
-Now more than ever, advanced manufacturing processes and the discovery of new hybrid compositions are enabling furniture makers to create truly unique and head-turning pieces using these modern materials.

 Polyethylene

-Strengths: Inexpensive, fade-resistant
+Strengths: Inexpensive, water-resistant, fade-resistant

 sun, no wind